Identification

 You are asked to include a clear copy of government-issued identification (ID).
 Photo ID is preferred if you have it.

 The identification should match the information on your Claim Form.
-If the name on your ID is different from the name you used as a child or while admitted to a Hospital, you can still submit your Claim and list other names you have used.
+If the name on your ID is different from the name you used as a child or while admitted to a Federal Indian Hospital, you can still submit your Claim and list other names you have used.

 Accepted types of ID include: